matteobongio/comp-graph-viz-notes/main.typ

 == All types of color maps

-wtf is colom major order? (the way to order matricies in 1D)
+wtf is colon major order? (the way to order matricies in 1D)

 opengl compatability profile features on all platforms